GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/manage-flow.md

 It continuously updates the aggregated data based on the incoming data.
 This document describes how to create, update, and delete a flow.

-A `flow` have those attributes:
-- `name`: the name of the flow.
-It's an unique identifier in the catalog level.
-- `source tables`: tables provide data for the flow.
-Each flow can have multiple source tables.
-- `sink table`: the table to store the materialized aggregated data.
-- `expire after`: the interval to expire the data from the source table.
-Data after the expiration time will not be used in the flow.
-- `comment`: the description of the flow.
-- `SQL`: the continuous aggregation query to define the flow.
-Refer to [Expression](./expression.md) for the available expressions.

 ## Create or update a flow

 The grammar to create a flow is: